 In August of 2016, the City of Pleasanton began the installation of the recycled water distribution system.
-This system is intended to serve many landscapes currently irrigated with potable water.
-Once completed, this project is projected to save approximately 450,000,000 gallons of potable water!
+Dedicated irrigation meters along the new distribution system originally serviced with potable water, were converted over to recycled water.
+This project now save approximately 400,000,000 gallons of potable water each year!

 Property managers and commercial business owners with separate irrigation meters located along the system are encouraged to contact the Recycled Water Program to find out how they can connect to this drought-proof water source.
 Please call 925-931-5515 for more information.